savch1102/Systematic-review-vectorborne-models/README.md

 # Human Behavior and Disease Transmission: A Systematic Review of Behavioral Decision Dynamics in Vector-Borne Diseases

-A repository for the protocol, search strategy, deduplication scripts, and data extraction registry from the systematic review “Mathematical Models of Vector-Borne Diseases Incorporating Human Behavior”, which identifies, classifies, and critically analyzes how human behavior has been formalized and incorporated into mathematical models of vector-borne disease transmission.
+A repository for the protocol, search strategy, deduplication scripts, and data extraction registry from the systematic review “Human Behavior and Disease Transmission: A Systematic Review of Behavioral Decision Dynamics in Vector-Borne Diseases”, which identifies, classifies, and critically analyzes how human behavior has been formalized and incorporated into mathematical models of vector-borne disease transmission.
 The review develops a conceptual framework that organizes existing modeling literature according to both the mathematical approach used and the type of human behavior represented.

 > Authors: **Santiago Villamil-Chacón**, **Juanita Prada-Mora** & **Mauricio Santos-Vega**.